ryze-labs/investment-theses/english/jet_protocol.md

 >[https://github.com/wilbarnes/solana-structured-products](https://github.com/wilbarnes/solana-structured-products)

-The team went on to describe illustrate some examples of more complex strategies that require the speed and low cost of execution of an interconnected arbitrage hub like Jet:
+The team went on to illustrate some examples of more complex strategies that require the speed and low cost of execution of an interconnected arbitrage hub like Jet:

 <img alt="" class="ef es eo ex w" src="https://miro.medium.com/max/1400/0*fJWA90fWMiF0rVR3" width="700" height="516"/>